JustTemmie/steam-presence/README.md

 ## Steam Deck / Linux with Systemd

 If you have a Steam Deck, it is possible to have steam-presence start automatically when your Steam Deck boots.
-This method may also work on other Linux distributions that use per-used Systemd instances.
+This method may also work on other Linux distributions that use per-user Systemd instances.
 If you (as a regular user) can run the command `systemctl --user status` successfully, then this should work.

 The file `steam-presence.service` has more information and instructions.